elkorn/afronski.github.io/_posts/2013-10-08-creating-a-custom-vagrant-box.md

 #### Install Vagrant

-I've assumed that you already have Vagrant - if not, go to [downloads](http://downloads.vagrantup.com/) page or install it by using package manager from your Linux distribution.
+I'm assuming that you already have Vagrant - if not, go to [downloads](http://downloads.vagrantup.com/) page or install it by using package manager from your Linux distribution.

 #### Virtual Machine in VirtualBox

-At first we have to prepare virtual machine with specified amount of RAM, number of virtual processors, virtual hard disk image and rest of virtualized hardware.
-Remember VM name - you will need it at the end :wink:.
+At first, we have to prepare a virtual machine with a specified amount of RAM, number of virtual processors, virtual hard disk image and the rest of the virtualized hardware.
+Remember the *VM* name - you will need it at the end :wink:.

-One important thing related with network - create only one network adapter and set it for using NAT.
-At last setup port forwarding like presented below:
+One important thing related to networking - create only one network adapter and set it for using NAT.
+At last, setup port forwarding like presented below:

 ![Port forwarding setup for test purposes](/assets/VirtualBoxPortForwarding.png)

 #### Installation

-Then grab your favourite *Linux distribution* / *Unix flavour* ISO image and proceed with installation process (no Windows because right now Vagrant doesn't support this operating system as a guest).
+Grab your favourite *Linux distribution* / *Unix flavour* ISO image and proceed with the installation process (no Windows because right now Vagrant doesn't support this operating system as a guest).

-This is the easiest step in whole guide :grin:.
+This is the easiest step in the whole guide :grin:.

 #### User management

-After installation create new user account:
+After the installation, create a new user account:

 {% highlight bash %}
 # Create user 'vagrant'.